pixpilot/scaffoldfy/docs/PROMPTS.md

 1. **Use descriptive IDs**: Choose clear, semantic IDs like `apiKey` instead of `key1`
 2. **Provide defaults**: Always provide sensible defaults when possible
 3. **Use executable defaults for context**: Let the environment suggest intelligent defaults (e.g., git user name, current directory)
-4. **Define shared prompts at top level**: If multiple tasks need the same value, define it in the top-level `prompts` array
+4. **Define all prompts at root level**: All prompts should be defined in the top-level `prompts` array and are available to all tasks
 5. **Use conditional enabled**: Show/hide prompts based on user choices to create dynamic workflows
 6. **Validate inputs**: Use `required`, `min`, `max` to ensure valid data
 7. **Keep it simple**: Don't overwhelm users with too many prompts
 8. **Test executable defaults**: Ensure commands work across different platforms
 9. **Handle command failures gracefully**: Don't rely solely on executable defaults for required prompts
-10. **Order matters**: Later prompts can depend on earlier ones, so order them logically
+10. **Order matters**: Later prompts can depend on earlier ones (in conditions), so order them logically

 ## CLI Usage